ulysses8791/ulysses8791.github.io/484_23F_syllabus.md

 6. In the box for ‘Join a Team with a Code’, paste the Team Code.
 7. Click the ‘Join Team’ button.

+-->

-For your convenience, I encourage you to install the Teams app on your phone and/or tablet as well.
+For your convenience, I encourage you to install the Teams app on your phone and/or tablet.

 Please take a moment now to download the app and join the team as I will share important information with the class through [Teams](https://office365.psu.edu) rather than through [Canvas](https://canvas.psu.edu) announcements and your [Canvas](https://canvas.psu.edu) inbox. *Do it now!*